Dimidroll06/Dimidroll06/README.md

 ---

 ### 👨‍💻 About me:
-Hi, I'm a student from Russia, currently studying to become a full-stack developer.
+Hi, I'm a student from Russia, currently studying to become a Software Engineer.
 I'm actively learning **Java** and **Go (Golang)** for building microservices, while also working with **NodeJS** in backend development.

-- 👴 18 y.o.
+- 👴 19 y.o.
 - 📞 Reach me via:
   - [VK](https://vk.com/nuclear.potato)
   - [Telegram](https://t.me/NuclearPotato)